Download the full PDF for Pennsylvania

 Employment snapshot

-Nationally, nonfarm payrolls rose by 64,000 in November.
+Nationally, nonfarm payrolls rose by 50,000 in December, or 0 percent.
 Pennsylvania is tied for 4th in the nation for percentage gain in nonfarm payroll employment over the past 12 months.

 Pennsylvania